-Community and inclusion is the foundation of Cali Collective.
+Building community through encouraging diversity and inclusion on the water is the foundation of Cali Collective.
 What started in 2015, as a way to encourage more female participation in kayaking, Cali Collective has grown into a successful and sustainable paddlesports school.
-We are excited to continue our core mission by working with underrepresented demographics to bring the gift of the outdoors to those who experience financial and geographic barriers to enjoying our natural resources.
+We are excited to continue our core mission by working with underrepresented demographics to bring the gift of the outdoors to those who experience financial, geographic and other barriers to enjoying our natural resources.

-Currently through this Project, we work with American Whitewater, Fresno Building Healthy Communities and other groups to bring at-risk youth out on the river to teach water safety, communication and leadership skills – all while having fun in the outdoors.
+Currently through this Project, we work with American Whitewater, Diversify Whitewater, Rios to Rivers, Ara Bolivia, Fresno Building Healthy Communities and other groups to bring Black, Indigenous, People of Color (BIPOC) and women, as well as at-risk youth out on the river to teach water safety, communication and leadership skills – all while having fun in the outdoors.

-This October 2022, CWC Founder, Melissa DeMarie, is traveling to Bolivia to work with Haley Stuart and local advocacy organizations to help in the fight against the the Chepete-Bala mega dam proposal on the Beni River where more than 5,000 Indigenous people would be impacted by flooding from the construction of the two dams.
-The film, Still River, Silent Jungle, highlights this project in the upper Amazon Basin.
+This October 2022, CWC Founder, Melissa DeMarie, traveled to Bolivia to work with Hayley Stuart and local advocacy organizations to work with indigenous communities in the fight against water contamination, deforestation due to destructive forms of gold mining, as well as the Chepete-Bala mega dam proposal on the Beni River where more than 5,000 Indigenous people would be impacted by flooding from the construction of the two dams.
+Watch the trailer for this documentary, Guardians of the River and Life here.

-In 2023, we are assuming the ongoing kayak instruction for the Paddle Tribal Waters project in cooperation with Rios to Rivers.
-Indigenous youth in Northern California have recently completed an intensive whitewater kayak training to prepare to lead the first descent of the Klamath River following the much-anticipated removal of four dams and CWC is proud to carry on this training.
+In July 2023, we worked with the tribal youth with ongoing kayak instruction for the Paddle Tribal Waters program.
+Indigenous youth in Northern California have recently completed an intensive whitewater kayak training to prepare to lead the first descent of the Klamath River following the much-anticipated removal of dams.
+This is the largest dam removal project in the world right now freeing the Klamath and returning it to being a free flowing river.
+CWC is proud to be a part of this paddlesports program.

 “Tribal people from the Klamath’s headwaters to the coast have fought so hard for dam removal because it is the single biggest action we can take to restore the river for our youth and the generations to come,” Yurok Tribe Chairman Joseph L. James said.
 “I can’t wait to see these kids paddle down the free-flowing river.”

-Beginning in the spring of 2023, Cali Collective will also be working with Diversify Whitewater in Northern California to provide access to the less represented demographics in paddlesports through kayaking clinics and trips n the Trinity River.
+In summer 2023, Cali Collective collaborated with Diversify Whitewater in Northern California to provide access to the less represented demographics in paddlesports through a kayaking and packrafting trip on the Trinity River.
 Diversify Whitewater is a 501(c)(3) nonprofit organization that works to promote Diversity, Equity, and Inclusion (DEI) in paddlesports by removing the barriers that may exist for Black, Indigenous, People of Color (BIPOC) and allies in kayaking, canoeing, rafting, and stand-up paddleboarding.

 HOW YOU CAN HELP